|Learn more about Thuja Green Giants

 faster-growing shrub for zones 5-9.

 What do you do when you want privacy from neighbors and traffic, but you can’t afford a 10-foot brick wall?
-Why, you plant a green, living
+Why, you plant a green,

 In the spring of 2005, I purchased by mail 60 Thuja Green Giants from Wayside Gardens.
-You can’t imagine my disappointment when the
+You can’t imagine my disappointment when

-and fertilized just once with a balanced food.
+spring and summer, and fertilized just once with a balanced food.
 No supplemental food or water has been provided since.

 The thujas produced little growth during their first two years.
-In their third spring, however, they added not one, not two, but three feet to
+In their third spring, however, they added not one, not two, but three

-height of 10 feet, with a 5-foot spread.
+have achieved a height of 10 feet, with a 5-foot spread.

 |Comparison of the Thuja Green Giant to the Leyland Cypress